MStarmans91/starter-hugo-academic/content/authors/admin/_index.md

 **International collaborations**

-Martijn is involved in various working groups and co-leader of the platform work package of the Horizon 2020 [EuCanImage consortium](https://eucanimage.eu/): *Towards a European cancer imaging platform for enhanced Artificial Intelligence in oncology*.
+Martijn is involved in various working groups and is leader of the platform work package of the Horizon 2020 [EuCanImage consortium](https://eucanimage.eu/): *Towards a European cancer imaging platform for enhanced Artificial Intelligence in oncology*.
 In this context, he is currently visiting the [AI in Medicine group](https://www.bcn-aim.org/) of Prof. Dr. Karim Lekadir at the University of Barcelona.
-He is one of the initiators of the Sarcoma Artificial Intelligence (SAI) consortium ([grant awarded](https://www.hanarthfonds.nl/en/stefan-klein)) and the Liver Artificial Intelligence (LAI) consortium (grant submitted).
-In these consortia, in total 44 clinical centers, companies, professional- and patient associations from 17 countries are united.
-He is also part of the Convergence flagship *Radiation Therapy Centre 2030: Personalized Self-Steering Radiotherapy* (grant submitted), [EOSC4Cancer](https://eosc4cancer.eu/), and EUCAIM.
+He is one of the initiators of the Sarcoma Artificial Intelligence (SAI) consortium ([grant awarded](https://www.hanarthfonds.nl/en/stefan-klein)), the Liver AI (LAI) consortium (grant submitted), and project lead of the Colorectal Liver Metastes AI (COLIMA) consortium (grant submitted).
+In these consortia, in total 51 clinical centers, companies, professional- and patient associations from 18 countries are united.
+Additionally, he is external advisor of [RadioVal](https://radioval.eu/), member of the AI4HI AI Development working group, [EUCAIM](https://EUCAIM.eu/) project, and [EOSC4Cancer](https://EOSC4Cancer.eu/).

 **PhD Degree**